yellowsink/ConsoleVideoPlayer/README.md

 at 60fps at the default resolution.
 I suggest around 30fps for best results.

+## Important notes
+This program likes to use multiple gigabytes of RAM.
+If you do not have much RAM be aware that your system will be swapping memory constantly.
+If you do not have a swap (should only apply to some linux users), then you will probably have issues running this.

+If anyone can help with making the ascii conversion run multi-core, that'd be cool - all my attempts were unsuccessful.

 ## How to use
 Run the ConsoleVideoPlayer.Player executable and pass it the path to an mp4 file with `-v`.
 You can optionally specify a custom temp directory to use with `-t`, and specify the width and height to play the video at with `-w` and `-h`.